-Every second counts when it comes to page speed, especially when speed can directly affect the user experience of your customers and your search engine ranking.
-Slow page loading times are common for WordPress websites and it can take time to figure out where the problems lie.
+Every second counts regarding page speed, significantly when speed can directly affect your customers’ user experience and your search engine ranking.
+Slow page loading times are standard for WordPress websites, and it can take time to figure out where the problems lie.

-However, faster pages both rank and convert better so you need to do all you can to boost the speed of your WordPress site.
+However, faster pages rank and convert better, so you need to boost the speed of your WordPress site.

 As a simple starting point, here are five areas to investigate and improve upon.